Simulating Multi-Table Contention in Catalog Formats

 Conclusion

 We tested two levers for improving commit throughput under contention: adding tables and choosing a faster storage provider.
-Both help.
+Both help, but the gap between them widened with the corrected per-attempt I/O cost.

 Provider choice matters more than table count.
-S3 Express sustains 14.6 c/s (FA-only) on a single table- more per-table throughput than distributing across 10+ tables on S3 Standard (7.4 c/s aggregate, ~0.74 c/s per table).
+S3 Express sustains 14.6 c/s (FA-only) on a single table — more per-table throughput than spreading the same load across 20 tables on S3 Standard (3.7 c/s aggregate, ~0.18 c/s per table).
 Fast storage compresses the entire commit pipeline (CAS + manifest I/O), while adding tables only relieves catalog contention.
-For providers in the 2-3 c/s tier (S3, Azure Standard, Azure Premium), 20+ tables yield 1.5-3x aggregate scaling.
+For providers in the 1–2 c/s single-table tier (S3, Azure Premium, Azure Standard), 5+ tables yield ~2x aggregate scaling to 3.7 c/s and stall there; only at 50 tables does S3 Standard’s FA-only knee climb to 7.2 c/s.

 Table partitioning reduces VO retry cost.
 Each VO retry reads manifest lists proportional to snapshots committed to that table since the read snapshot.
 With more tables, each table sees fewer commits, and VO tail latency drops accordingly.
-At S3’s 20-table knee (7.4 c/s aggregate), P99 is 11.5s- down from 69.5s at the single-table knee.
-S3 Express drops to 2.1s at its 20-table knee.
+For S3 Standard 90/10 mix, VO mean latency falls from 20.2s at 1 table to 4.7s at 10 tables and 2.6s at 20 tables.
+S3 Express drops from 6.7s to 0.8s over the same range.
 Under Zipfian skew, the hot table still converges to single-table performance, but catalog contention does not impact the less popular tables.

 The protocol still matters at single-table scale.
-On a single table, VO P99 reaches tens of seconds at moderate throughput regardless of provider.
-S3 Express’s 35.8s single-table P99 is the lowest of any provider, though still impractical for most production workloads.
+On a single table, VO mean latency reaches tens of seconds at moderate throughput regardless of provider (S3: 20.2s, Azure Premium: 21.7s, Azure Standard: 22.6s, GCP: 32.9s).
+S3 Express’s 6.7s single-table VO mean is the lowest of any provider, though still impractical for most production workloads.

 Take the simulated provider experiments with a grain of salt: the labels we’re putting on the storage distributions are drawn from measurements of real systems, but these parameters do not completely describe reality.
 These are optimistic models of provider performance.
 It is unlikely that real workloads could sustain these rates without external coordination.